CjayDoesCode/arch-install-script/README.md

 Scripts to automate installing a minimal Arch Linux system.

 > [!WARNING]
-> This script is for my personal device and may not work elsewhere. **Use as reference only**.
+> This script is made for my personal device and may not work correctly on other systems.

 ## Usage